zgsrc/ibjs/README.md

 ```

+NOTE: There is an issue with non-"EST" timezones.
+Working on a fix.

 ## System

 Manage [system](./example/system.js) events like changes in market data farm connectivity, IB bulletins, and FYI's.
 If you connect to the graphical TWS software, you can interact with display groups.